NiyongaboEric/Build-Decentralized-App/README.md

+#Example application

-build blockchain web application with Ethereum simple tools used to build oneAgent Dapp are:
+build blockchain web application with Ethereum API. the simple tools used to build oneAgent Dapp are:
       .nodejs installed
       .reactjs
       .IPFS(InterPlanetary File System)